ProxySeer/OracleLab/README.md

 # Project Overview

 **!!!
 The architecture below is set up on virtual servers and ready to run. !!!**
-All virtual machines have their own download links available in the `README.md` file within their respective folders, and all commands to be executed after starting the virtual machines are also included.
+All virtual machines have their own download links available in the `README.md` file within their respective folders

 **Important note: This Oracle lab works in integration with the PostgreSQL lab.
 Please review the PostgreSQL lab first before this one.**

-**Please read the `README.md` file in each folder after starting the virtual machines.**

-**The entire structure below is designed to be suitable for HA/DR solutions on virtual machines.
-While doing these installations, I used total of 5 virtual machines in this lab but A total of 21 virtual machines were used with Postgreslab.
-The setup includes the following technologies.
-All server installations were performed on RedHat and Ubuntu**
+**All server installations were performed on RedHat and Ubuntu**

 - Oracle Rac
 - Oracle Dataguard